 While there are no rules when it comes to hair color, there does seem to be a universally agreed-upon pattern that most people follow: go lighter in summer and darker in winter, which makes sense considering that it mimics a natural seasonal fluctuation.
 That means no matter if our hair is bright blonde or a rich shade of auburn, the color will inevitably lighten underneath the summer sun, and darken again in the sun's absence.
 However subtly or dramatically it does so, depends on your hair's original color and type.

 Justin Anderson is an expert colorist at Nine Zero One Salon in Beverly Hills.
 He's also the co-founder of haircare brand dpHUE...You know, the brand that makes the super popular Apple Cider Vinegar Hair Rinse ($35)?
 Justin is responsible for this seamless dark brunette to golden blonde color.
 We're putting this at the top of our Pinterest boards.

 Johnny Ramirez is a celeb colorist and owner of the buzz-worthy Beverly Hills hair studio, Ramirez Tran Salon.
-His speciality is creating "lived in" and beach-y hair color, like this dark brown to ash blonde example.
+His specialty is creating "lived in" and beach-y hair color, like this dark brown to ash blonde example.
 We like how her textured layers show off the highlights and add a bit more dimension.

 If you prefer to keep your brown hair more golden-toned, you might like this chestnut shade that's also courtesy of Johnny Ramirez.
 We like how the main brunette color is complemented by honey-colored highlights at the front.

 For darker brunettes who don't want obvious golden highlights, take heed from this subtle caramel color, which especially flatters medium to olive skin tones.

 This subtle ombre situation, also from Johnny Ramirez, is the perfect example of cool-toned highlights, for brunettes who "don’t like any kind of warm tones," as Ramirez put it.